proggR/cmesh/README.md

 Requiring storage, but not wanting to bloat the node's logic with rolling some kind of custom storage mechanism, the HyperCore stack stands out as an ideal option for carving up necessary event sourced data and persisting it in a way that should respect privacy while improving in performance with scale instead of degrading (I believe).

 A state service layer has been started at `state/service.go` and a Mock service provider has been started at `state/providers/mock`.
 It exposes `Read` and `Write` functions that first confirm with the `iam` service layer that a) a valid session exists (all requests to all services must have a valid JWT, or its required they be forced to the Auth() process to establish a session with the network), and b) the user has the required permissions for that service/resource.
-Properly injecting the IAM service into this one is still a WIP so atm the `ValidatePermissions` call in the IAM service uses a hardcoded expected result.
-Also isn't properly using the correct instance (calls to the provider re-gen a new genesis block the first time, which is likely related to the ValidatePermissions segfault issue.
-Investigating)

 ### Smart Contract Runtime: WASMI